jackie1santana/Covid-19-Reports-Api-Vue/README.md

 # Development Notes
     For this project I am using Vue.js because it is a light-weight framework, I chose Vue particularly for it's convenient directives.
-The main purpose of this app is to give visual data of the current coronavirus disease statistics globally in real time.
-The covid 19 data is  queried via Apollo Server Express & GraphQL; the data is then sent back to firebase cloud firestore database & deployed on a Heroku Server.
+The main purpose of this app is to give visual data of the current.
+    Through Vue Apollo I implement coronavirus disease statistics globally in real time.
+The covid 19 data is  queried via Apollo Server
+    Express & GraphQL; the data is then sent back to firebase cloud firestore database & deployed on a Heroku Server.